CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Definition of scope **

 The information security policy needs to describe which areas it should apply to.
 The scope may include or consist of parts of the entire institution.
-However, it is important that the specialist tasks and business processes considered are completely included in the scope of application.
+However, it is important that the specialist tasks and business processes under consideration are completely included in the scope of application.

 ** Definition of security goals **